 Winding Coast, Cypress Forests, and Pastries

-Get up early and walk the beach because, let’s be real: the crashing waves, the rising sun, the sea air is what a coastal road trip is all about.
-By the way, there is a canyon under the Monterey Bay that rivals the Grand Canyon in height and depth -- impressive, right?
+Get up early and walk the beach because, let’s be real: the crashing waves, the rising sun, the sea air are what a coastal road trip is all about.
+By the way, there is a canyon under the Monterey Bay that rivals the Grand Canyon in height and depth — impressive, right?

 Fuel up for the full day ahead with a proper breakfast.
 Drive a few miles south to the charming village of Carmel-By-The-Sea (which is worthy of a weekend stay on its own FYI) and order a hearty breakfast at the Tuck Box.

 After breakfast head to Point Lobos National Park, which you could hike for days, but you don’t have all that time.
 Instead park in the main lot, head through the forest to the ocean, and walk along the roughed coast.
 Yes, this is a slightly more touristy route, but it’s no less spectacular.

 As soon as you head south from the Monterey Bay, the majestic Big Sur part of Highway 1 begins and winds on and on for over 100 miles.

 If you need another quick bite, stop in Big Sur at the legendary Big Sur Bakery for a full lunch or just a bite of their delicious pastries.
 Know that there will be many photo ops along the way but, if you decide to do only one, have it be McWay Falls —one of California’s most iconic views.
 Aim to arrive at the sleepy town of Cambria right around sunset.